Radiative decays and magnetic moments of the predicted $B_c$-like molecules: Magnetic moment properties

-According to the flavor and spin wave functions of the $D^{(*)}_{(s)}$ and $B^{(*)}_{(s)}$ mesons, we can obtain the expressions of their magnetic moments by calculating Eq. (\ref{EQMBclike}).
-In order to represent the magnetic moments of the $D^{(*)}_{(s)}$ and $B^{(*)}_{(s)}$ mesons quantitatively, we adopt the constituent quark masses as $m_u=0.336~{\rm GeV}$, $m_d=0.336~{\rm GeV}$, $m_s=0.540~{\rm GeV}$, $m_c=1.660~{\rm GeV}$, and $m_b=4.730~{\rm GeV}$ in the following numerical analysis, which are often adopted to calculate the hadronic magnetic moments in the past decades \cite{Lichtenberg:1976fi,Li:2017cfz,Meng:2017dni,Li:2017pxa,Wang:2019mhm,Gao:2021hmv}.
-In Table \ref{TableMT}, we present the results of the magnetic moments of the $D^{(*)}_{(s)}$ and $B^{(*)}_{(s)}$ mesons.
-For the $S$-wave charmed meson $D$ and bottom meson $B$, their magnetic moments are zero, which is due to the fact that their spin quantum numbers are zero.

-\tabcolsep{0.25cm} As the important input parameters, the information of the constituent quark masses is crucial for the study of the hadronic magnetic moments within the constituent quark model.
-In order to intuitively clarify the reliability of our adopted constituent quark masses, we present the magnetic moments of the $D^{(*)}_{(s)}$ and $B^{(*)}_{(s)}$ mesons from other theoretical work in Table \ref{TableMT}.
-By comparing these numerical results, we find that our obtained magnetic moments of the $D^{(*)}_{(s)}$ and $B^{(*)}_{(s)}$ mesons are close to those from other theoretical predictions \cite{Zhou:2022gra,Simonis:2018rld,Simonis:2016pnh,Wang:2019mhm,Luan:2015goa}, which may reflect our adopted constituent quark masses are reliable.
-On the other hand, our predicted magnetic moments of the $S$-wave isoscalar $B_c$-like molecular states are reliable based on our obtained magnetic moments of the $D^{(*)}_{(s)}$ and $B^{(*)}_{(s)}$ mesons.
+Based on the numerical results of the magnetic moments of the $D^{(*)}_{(s)}$ and $B^{(*)}_{(s)}$ mesons, we can further obtain the numerical results of the magnetic moments of the $S$-wave isoscalar $B_c$-like molecular states.
 In Table \ref{TableMBclikeS}, the numerical results of the magnetic moments of the $S$-wave isoscalar $B_c$-like molecular states are collected.